 The highly configurable core can adapt to different applications and diverse system requirements.
 The maximum number of simultaneous TCP sessions is configurable at synthesis time; it can be as high as 32,768 for devices like data servers, or as small as 1 for edge devices requiring minimum silicon area and power.
 Further user options include implementing a DHCP client that allows the core to automatically be assigned an IP address, enabling or disabling support of the reassembly of out-of-order TCP packets data, and integrating a UDP hardware stack with multicast support (IGMPv3).
 Finally, users can choose the packet processing mode, either cut-through or store-and-forward.
 In cut-through mode, the payload data are delivered to the host system as they arrive without any internal packet buffering and before the packets' integrity can be validated.
-As a result, the core operating in cut-through mode features extremely low latency and requires less memory, but it cannot reassemble out-of-order the store-and-forward mode of operation, the core will always deliver verified, in-order packets, but will have higher latency and require more memory resources.
+As a result, the core operating in cut-through mode features extremely low latency and requires less memory, but it cannot reassemble out-of-order packets and it may deliver data that will subsequently be marked as corrupted.
+Under the store-and-forward mode of operation, the core will always deliver verified, in-order packets, but will have higher latency and require more memory resources.